Reading the Book Tour Revolution Through the XP Lens

 One author mentioned an event where the host created custom avatars for the speakers.
 And another where the content was presented like a game show.
 For his virtual book tour, Antoni Porowski of Queer Eye fame offered attendees cooking demos and conversations with notable friends like Olympic skater Adam Rippon.
 In another example, novelist Meg Cabot, who was on tour with her 2019 book “No Offense,” used Facebook Rooms to co-host a virtual watch party for “The Princess Diaries.”
 And, how’s this for finding some creative inspiration amid constraint?
 “Meg Cabot was sad COVID canceled book festivals, so she wrote a novel set at one.”

 In Eisenberg’s words, “lean into” what digital offers.
 Think video and visuals, broad audience reach and instant e-commerce integrations.
-Then, add unique glimpses into the life of an author — often, literally, their living room or writing room.
+Then, add unique glimpses into the life of an author — often, literally, in their living room or writing room.
 With a little creativity, the opportunities are endless.

 - With the hybrid approach comes the flexibility to optimize your experience.
 Hosting virtual events enables authors to reach more people, sell more books and feel more comfortable speaking in public.
-If IRL events are beneficial to authors looking for feedback and deeper engagement around their project, create a forum for that, too.
+If IRL events are beneficial to authors looking for feedback and deeper engagement around their projects, create a forum for that, too.
 COVID-era limitations have illuminated the importance of creating experiences that bring out the best in talent and audiences.

 - Content is king, but delivery is just as important.
 While Michelle Obama was selling out rockstar-sized arenas, she wasn’t filling them with rockstar-like antics.
 And that’s a good thing.
 The intention of her tour was to give readers a deeper glimpse into her story.
 Not lose the story in some fancy lighting tricks or major stage sets.
 Too much spectacle would have only detracted from the audience’s sense that they were there with her.